pkmn/engine/src/lib/gen1/README.md

   different
 - `battle.turn` only needs to be tracked in order to be compatible with the Pokémon Showdown protocol
+- Pokémon Showdown tracks several last used move variables (`Battle.lastMove`, `Side.lastMove`, and `Pokemon.lastMove`), none of switch accurately match the `PlayerUsedMove` variable from the cartridge (`Side.lastMove` should be what is used, but is used by Pokémon Showdown only for Counter and is not set and cleared in the correct locations. `Pokemon.lastMove` matches `PlayerUsedMove` more often so is what the engine attempts to model, despite the implications for Counter)
 - Pokémon Showdown does not implement the [Partial-trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) and as such does not need to keep track of a player's last selected move index (`PlayerMoveListIndex`)